-On November 14, 2019 the Aspen Institute will host the 36th Annual Awards Dinner at the Plaza Hotel in New York City.
-The dinner, chaired by Mercedes T. Bass, will present Ginni Rometty, Chairman, President and Chief Executive Officer of IBM, with the Henry Crown Leadership Award will be presented to Ginni Rometty, Chairman, President and Chief Executive Officer, IBM in recognition of her leadership, innovation, and having guided IBM’s reinvention into a new era of data management and cybersecurity while setting the industry standard of data responsibility and transparency.
+On November 14, 2019, the Aspen Institute will host its 36th Annual Awards Dinner at the Plaza Hotel in New York City.
+The dinner, chaired by Mercedes T. Bass, will present Ginni Rometty, Chairman, President and Chief Executive Officer of IBM, with the Henry Crown Leadership Award in recognition of her leadership, innovation, and guidance of IBM’s reinvention into a new era of data management and cybersecurity while setting the industry standard of data responsibility and transparency.
 Bryan Stevenson, Founder and Executive Director of the Equal Justice Initiative, will be presented with the Public Service Award for his work in challenging legal bias towards disadvantaged communities.
 The evening will feature award presentations and a moderated conversation between Bryan Stevenson and award-winning journalist and Aspen Institute Trustee Katie Couric.

-Virginia M. (Ginni) Rometty is chairman, president and chief executive officer of IBM.
-Since becoming CEO in January 2012, Ginni has led IBM through the most significant transformation in its history, reinventing the company to lead in the new era of AI, blockchain, cybersecurity and quantum technologies, all delivered on IBM’s enterprise-strength cloud platform.
+Ginni Rometty is Chairman, President and Chief Executive Officer of IBM.
+Since becoming CEO in January 2012, Ms. Rometty has led IBM through the most significant transformation in its history, reinventing the company to lead in the new era of AI, blockchain, cybersecurity and quantum technologies, all delivered on IBM’s enterprise-strength cloud platform.
 Today, IBM is the world leader in AI and cloud computing for business, underpinned with trust and security.

-IBM under Ginni’s leadership also has led the way on ensuring society is prepared for this new era of data.
+IBM under Ms. Rometty’s leadership also has led the way on ensuring society is prepared for this new era of data.
 This includes equipping workers for “new collar” job roles in emerging technology fields; being the first company to publish long-held principles of trust for AI, data responsibility and data transparency; and advancing IBM’s commitment to diversity and inclusion.

-Beginning her career with IBM in 1981, Ginni has held a series of leadership positions, including the successful integration of PricewaterhouseCoopers Consulting.
+Beginning her career with IBM in 1981, Ms. Rometty has held a series of leadership positions, including the successful integration of PricewaterhouseCoopers Consulting.

 She has a Bachelor of Science degree with high honors in computer science and electrical engineering from Northwestern University.
 She serves on the Council on Foreign Relations, the board of trustees of Northwestern University and the boards of overseers and managers of Memorial Sloan-Kettering Cancer Center.